Sebbytea/distru-n8n/README.md

    ```bash
    pnpm install n8n-nodes-distru
    ```

-2. Restart your n8n instance to load the new nodes.
+2. Restart your n8n instance to load the new node.

 ### Configuration